rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 To enable sending your event data to Facebook Custom Audience, you will first need to add it as a destination in RudderStack.Once the destination is configured and enabled, events from RudderStack will start flowing to Custom Audience.

-Before configuring Facebook Custom Audience as a destination, verify if the source platform supports sending events to Custom Audience, by referring to the table below:
+Before configuring Facebook Custom Audience as a destination, verify if the source platform supports sending events to Custom Audience by referring to the table below:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |